cvxgrp/cvxcla/README.md

 * Rewrote the computation of the first turning point.
 * Isolated the computation of $\lambda$ and the update of weights to make them testable.
 * Use modern and immutable dataclasses throughout.
-* Use GitHub Actions to run tests, create documentation and deploy to PyPI.

 The code is not part of the published package though.
 It is only used for testing purposes.
 We recommend it for educational purposes only.